Navigate to Agentic Analytics (Queries)

 Select a source system

 Choose the data source you want to query.
-The available source systems are:
+Available sources are:

 Choose metrics and dimensions